f5devcentral/f5-bd-cis-demo/demo-mc-onetier/demo-misc/README.md

 tmsh -c "cd /mc-onetier ; show ltm pool recursive members raw" | egrep "Ltm::Pool|Total"

-Scale down the cluster where the requests went for https://nginx-app1.apps.f5-udf.com/
+Scale down the cluster where the requests went for https://nginx-app1.apps.f5-udf.com/ to verify that the requests no longer go where persistence was set

 use-cluster.sh ocp1